legrahamcracker/InstacartBasketPythonAnalysis/README.md

 Create simpler price ranges. <br>
 Are there certain types of products that are more popular than others? <br>
 How do customers ordering behaviors differ based on demographics?

+Files were split amongst different folders labelled below

+01 Project Management<br>
+02 Data (This folder was not included as it was unncessary to include)<br>
+03 Scripts <br>
+04 Analysis <br>
+05 Send to Client